Lockx-Security/Lockx-Ethereum-Contracts/reports/TESTING_REPORT.md

 ## Introduction

-Lockx implements a soulbound NFT lockbox system that fundamentally changes how users secure their digital assets.
-By separating asset storage from wallet control, Lockx creates a security architecture where wallet compromise does not lead to asset loss.
+Lockx implements a soulbound NFT lockbox system.
+Asset storage is separated from wallet control so that wallet compromise alone does not allow asset movement.

-### The Security Challenge
+### The security challenge

 Self-custody wallets face a fundamental security dilemma:
 - **Convenience requires hot wallets** - Keys must be accessible for daily use